ChingHuanChiu/alphabt/README.md

 # Overview

-Backtest the trading strategy on stocks and buy(sell) at next open price when the signal appears，the following features:
+Backtest the stock with long strategy or short strategy，the following features:

-- Only for long strategy so far
+- long strategy or short strategy so far
 - stop loss
 - stop profit
 - TaLib feature

 # Strategy Method and Property

-- close_position() : when you want to close the position
+- close() : when you want to close the position
-- long() : buy action
+- long() : long action
+- short(): short action
 - long_position -> Boolean: in long position
 - short_position -> Boolean: in short position
 - empty_position -> Boolean: in empty position

 # Usage

-- Strategy (Only for long direction):
+- Strategy (long direction):

     Buy :  8TEMA > 13TEMA